DoctorDatah/Machine-Learning/README.md

 # Machine-Learning
 ### Purpose:
 Primary purpose is to put the different codes together after learning and implementing.
-Hence, they can be referenced and reused when required for different projects.

 ### Content:
-This Repo contains codes for different algos and techniques that are used in Machine Learning and DataScience
+This Repo contains codes for different algos and techniques that are used in Machine Learning and DataScience.

 - Dowloading Data
     - Online (Github)